SkyKrye/SkyKrye/README.md

 ### hi, im skykrye
 (you already know that because why else would you be here if you didnt even know the name of the profile you're on)

-- i’m currently working on <!-- reistem, a mockup filesystem and -->solarsicom, my website, and a little social media thing
+- i’m currently working on <!-- reistem, a mockup filesystem and -->solarsicom (which is my website and blog, and also has a little social media on it) and also a linux distro (yep, same name)
 - i’m currently learning python and lua
 - pronouns: im not 𝖖𝖚𝖊𝖊𝖗, that's all you need to know
 - fun fact: you breathe automatically, now you don't